nanjalaruth/Somatic-and-Germline-variant-Identification-from-Tumor-and-normal-Sample-Pairs/README.md

 <Lets add the galaxy sections here>

-## Data Preparation:
+## 1. Data Preparation:

 The sequencing reads that were used for analysis were obtained from a cancer patient's normal and tumor tissues.
 There were a total of four samples.
 A forward reads sample and a reverse reads sample was obtained for both the normal and tumor tissue.
 A human reference genome, hg19 version was also used for analysis.

-The first step is to create a new history and rename it in the galaxy window.
-To import files via links, click on the 'Upload' button on the left side toolbar and select 'Paste/Fetch Data'.
-Paste the link of your samples here and select datatype as 'fastqsanger.gz'.
-Click on Start and close the import window.
-For the reference genome, paste the link to the file and select the datatype a 'fasta'.
+The first step was to create a new workflow we named Genomics_2_A in the galaxy window.
+We then imported the 4 fastq files and the reference using the `Upload` button then `Paste/Fetch Data` and pasting the corresponding links to the data, selecting datatype as `fastqsanger.gz` for the fsatq samples and `fasta` for the reference.
+Once done uploading, the attributes of the samples were edited using the pencil mark to **tumor** and **normal** correspondily for easier identification.

-Once the files are uploaded in the history, click on the pencil icon to edit its attributes.
-Change the names of the samples such that we can easily differentiate normal tissue samples from tumorous tissue samples.
-Click on save changes and then click on the renamed dataset.
-Use the 'Edit Dataset tags' option to add tags to your sample using # before the tag name.
-This step makes it easier to keep a track of the analysis.

-##  Quality Control & Check:
+## 2. Quality Control & Check:

 •	FastQC:  is a quality control tool for high throughput sequence data that gives a summary report about the sequence.